microsoft/kafka-connect-cosmosdb/CONTRIBUTING.md

 ### The Basics
 - Create your branch from dev
 - Open your PR against the dev branch
+- Once you open your PR, it will automatically be assigned to the correct review group
+- When we are ready to cut a release, we will merge dev into main.

 ### Issues
 - We do not require an issue for submitted PRs unless the fix is for a bug.
 If it's for a bug, please [create a bug report](https://github.com/microsoft/kafka-connect-cosmosdb/issues/new?assignees=&labels=Bug&template=bug_report.md&title=) and attach it to your PR.